*Scholarship information for students entering in fall 2021 will be updated and posted by the end of August.

 Multicultural Leadership Scholarship

-The Harolyn Torain Multicultural Leadership Scholarship is a competitive award that provides an annual scholarship of $5,000 and is renewable for 4 years.
+The Harolyn Torain Multicultural Leadership Scholarship is a competitive award that provides an annual scholarship of $5,000.
 Recipients also participate in an Inclusive Excellence Program that incorporates leadership, community service and cultural experiences throughout the academic year.
 Students who have a 3.0/4.0 cumulative high school GPA and have demonstrated leadership in multicultural school or community activities or organizations are eligible to apply.
-The application deadline is January 6, 2017.
+The Multicultural Leadership Scholarship deadline is December 1, 2019.

 Army ROTC Scholarships